-In the distance you will sometimes see Nimrods from RAF Kinloss and occasionally one will fly overhead or carry out a practice approach.
-Visitors can include other Tornado and Jaguar units (e.g. from Marham, Bruggen or Coltishall) and a selection of foreign visitors staging through Lossiemouth enroute to Europe or the USA, or exercising in the Scottish low flying areas.
+Visitors can include other Tornado and Typhoon units (e.g. from Marham or Coningsby) and a selection of foreign visitors staging through Lossiemouth enroute to Europe or the USA, or exercising in the Scottish low flying areas.

 Activity can begin as early as 07:00 and goes on to about 17:00 to 18:00 unless night flying exercises are on; in which case there's no real telling how late flying will go on to - often to just before midnight but sometimes as late as 02:00.
-Lossie is normally very quiet at weekends with based aircraft tucked away in hardened aircraft shelters, but occasionally a pair of Tornados may be seen at weekends, and visiting aircraft may be left parked out in front of the large hangars by the control tower.
+Lossie is normally very quiet at weekends with based aircraft tucked away in hardened aircraft shelters, but occasionally visiting aircraft may be left parked out in front of the large hangars by the control tower.